WPAFB issues noise alert for training Thursday

 The training will be at the EOD proficiency range.

-🔈The Wright-Patterson AFB Explosive Ordnance Disposal Flight will perform demolition training operations at the EOD...Posted by 88th Air Base Wing on Thursday, October 12, 2023
+📢Noise Alert: The Wright-Patterson Explosive Ordnance Disposal team will be conducting training tomorrow, Oct.
+19, from...Posted by 88th Air Base Wing on Wednesday, October 18, 2023

 ©2022 Cox Media Group